-Now in its fifth phase of operations, the government of Canada through it’s aid office Global Affairs Canada (GAC), continues to provide the largest share of the Centre’s funding which is complemented by contributions from the International Monetary Fund (IMF), United Kingdom (DFID) and the European Union (EU).
-The Government of Barbados finances the costs of office facilities, while the other 19 beneficiary countries make annual contributions to the Centre’s operating expenses.
-Other contributors over the life of CARTAC include Australia (AUSAID), Caribbean Development Bank (CDB), the Inter-American Development Bank (IADB), the United Nations Development Programme (UNDP), Ireland, the United States (USAID), and the World Bank (WB).
+Now in its fifth phase of operations, the government of Canada through its aid office Global Affairs Canada (GAC), continues to provide the largest share of the Centre’s funding which is complemented by contributions from the United Kingdom (DFID), the European Union (EU), the Government of the Netherlands, the Government of Mexico and the Caribbean Development Bank.
+The Government of Barbados finances the costs of office facilities, while the other 23 beneficiary countries make annual contributions to the Centre’s operating expenses.
+Other contributors over the life of CARTAC include Australia (AUSAID), the Inter-American Development Bank (IADB), the United Nations Development Programme (UNDP), Ireland, the United States (USAID), and the World Bank (WB).

 CARTAC operates as a regional resource centre of the International Monetary Fund headed by a Centre Coordinator appointed by that same institution.
 The priorities of CARTAC are set by a Steering Committee (SC) consisting of representatives of recipient countries, donors and the IMF.
 In addition to setting its priorities, the SC provides strategic guidance, provides input on topics to be covered by the team of resident as well as short-term advisers, and endorses the Centre’s work plan on a six-month basis.